tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 sidebar_label: Consuming Data from the Server
 ---

-> Yoshi Server makes it easier to consume data from the server by adding an abstraction over client server communication, using conventions.

 ### Server functions

+In Yoshi Server, a server function is a way of exposing data from your server to the client.

-Server functions are meant to expose api endpoints to our client, and are defined as named exports from files with an `*.api.[j|t]s` extension:
+Server Functions are named exports, inside a file with an `*.api.[j|t]s` extension:

 ```js
 import { method } from "yoshi-server";